UTAustin-SwarmLab/Fleet-Supervisor-Allocation/README.md

 ## Running the Code
 ----------------------

-Below runs all allocation policies for each task with 3 different seeds each.
+Below codes run all allocation policies for the specified tasks with 3 different seeds for each allocation.
 To change the network configuration of the environment change the `network_type` variable.

 ### Humanoid
 `. scripts/run_humanoid.sh`